 The challenge was recruiting the guides...

 In 2005 there were less than 10 female guides in the entire country.
 The Chobe Game lodge Management team then sat down and worked out a strategy which was two-fold.
 Recruit some of the top female guides in the country and work with the Botswana Wildlife Training Institute asking them to refer all female trainee guides to Chobe Game Lodge for field training.
 The result was unequivocally successful.
 Not only did they manage to recruit young energetic female guides from the region, but freshly trained guides were receiving all their practical training at Chobe Game Lodge and soaking up all the local knowledge at a time they needed to the most.
 Under the guidance of the in-house Environmentalist, this acquired field knowledge combined with the theory they received in the classrooms of the Botswana Wildlife Training Institute, is the foundation to a successful guiding career for the lady guides.

 Today the 14 strong lady guide team, aptly named the ‘Chobe Angels’ run the show under the wise watchful eye of our in house Environmentalist, with constant training being the priority.
 Some say the ladies give him the run around but we all know he must love it, really!

 70% of the guides were trained at Chobe Game Lodge and twice a year they conduct an intensive refresher course in conjunction with leaders in the field of guide training.
 Thereby introducing new theory and keeping passion at the forefront.
-The Angels have proven their metal by taking part in the Chobe Explorations inter camp Luxury Mobile Safaris in 2011, starting at Chobe Game Lodge and heading through the country and into the Okavango Delta staying at each of the Desert & Delta Safaris lodges.
+The Angels have proven their mettle by taking part in the Chobe Explorations inter-camp Luxury Mobile Safaris in 2011, starting at Chobe Game Lodge and heading through the country and into the Okavango Delta staying at each of the Desert & Delta Safaris lodges.
 A wonderful experience and superbly driven and guided by the ladies!